“Owasso tech job”

 The only people who know the truth—and are easily accessible to law enforcement—are within the OESC.

 This was clearly coordinated between AppleOne, TALX and the OESC.
 It took systematic effort to be effective.
 AppleOne's regional and local management had to approve procedures and expense reports to allow this to happen.
 Think about that, and the likelihood that many job seekers have been targeted in the same way.
-These organizations would have had no reason to behave this way toward one and only one person.
+These organizations would have had no reason to behave this way toward only one person.

 Also note that the OESC hearing officer is a practicing attorney who knows exactly what qualifies as fraud.
 No experienced attorney could look at how I was tricked into signing up with AppleOne and not recognize illicit enterprise.
 Just after resigning, I pointed out to AppleOne that they had set up a